 Plasma Powders & Systems, Inc. (PPS) has been supplying Thermal Spray material, equipment and training for over 35 years.
 PPS is a systems integrator.
-We offer equipment from several leading manufacturers which allows us to build complete and cost effective solutions for our clients.
-We manufacture wire and powders in addition to precision handling and automation equipment.
+We offer equipment from several leading manufacturers which allows us to build complete and cost-effective solutions for our clients.
+We provide wire and powders in addition to precision handling and automation equipment.
 Our technical staff has decades of field experience to get you the right answers fast and system purchases always entitle the buyer to FREE training in our Marlboro NJ facility.

 Not sure if Thermal Spray is right for your application?
 Give us a call at (732) 431-0992 and talk to one of our technicians.

-Thermal Spray zinc coatings provide long lasting (up to 40 years) protection in most galvanic conditions and the spray process is much cleaner with less environmental impact than chemical based hot dip galvanizing.
+Thermal Spray Zinc coatings provide long-lasting (up to 40 years) protection in most galvanic conditions and the spray process is much cleaner with less environmental impact than chemical-based hot-dip galvanizing.
 Most Thermal Spray coatings can be applied in house, saving transfer and logistics costs.

 Thermal Spray is considered a “green” technology because:

 - It has widespread use in reconditioning items.

 - It has the ability to coat lighter, softer or more abundant substrates with hard, rare or expensive complex materials

 - The vast majority of any process “waste” can be recovered/recycled.